-To be marked present for class, you must (1) complete the entire assignment for that day by 9:15 am (CST); (2) attend on Zoom as specified in the Online Class Policies posted on TWEN; (3) participate in the class discussion and Zoom break-out rooms; (4) participate in any in-class quizzes or polls and (5) correctly answer the "attendance" question (based on our reading assignment) given via Socrative at the start of class.
+participate in the class discussion and in any in-class quizzes or polls and (3) correctly answer the "attendance" question (based on our reading assignment) given via Socrative at the start of class.
+If you miss the attendance question, but you were otherwise prepared for class, you may show me your casebriefs for the day immediately after class to be marked present.
 If you miss more than five minutes of class for any reason (other than an approved accommodation), you will be counted as absent.
 Repeated tardiness will also result in being marked absent.